OLProtocol/ordx_env/help/mempool/mariadb.md

 systemctl restart mariadb.service
 ## config cmd
 sudo mysql / sudo mariadb / mysql -uroot -p
+GRANT ALL ON *.* TO 'root'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
-GRANT ALL ON *.* TO 'admin'@'localhost' IDENTIFIED BY 'password' WITH GRANT OPTION;
+GRANT ALL ON *.* TO 'root'@'%' IDENTIFIED BY 'password' WITH GRANT OPTION;
+grant all privileges on mempool.* to 'mempool'@'%' identified by 'mempool';
+grant all privileges on mempool.* to 'mempool'@'localhost' identified by 'mempool';
 FLUSH PRIVILEGES;
 ### lower_case_table_names
 SHOW VARIABLES LIKE '%case%';